lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 The main purpose of the VIPER architecture is to reduce the amount of code in a ViewController class.
 VIPER does this by allocating almost all of the responsibilities of a typical ViewController into other classes that have predefined responsibilities.
 You may recall that this echoes the Single Responsibility Principle.

 Another purpose of the VIPER architecture is to reduce dependencies.
-It does this by honouring the layers, passing only values between the layers and demanding that explicit object dependencies only go in one direction.
+It does this by honouring the layer boundaries, passing only values between the layers and demanding that explicit object dependencies only go in one direction.

 All of this makes it easier to change code which is normally contained in a UIViewController.

 To understand VIPER you need to understand a bit about the the Clean Architecture.

+### Uncle Bob's Diagram

 ![Bob Martin's Clean Architecture](https://8thlight.com/blog/assets/posts/2012-08-13-the-clean-architecture/CleanArchitecture-5c6d7ec787d447a81b708b73abba1680.jpg)